 -- David Downsouth

-There are so many different types of annuity products available that it's not possible to recommend just one here.
 Are you interested in an immediate annuity, or do you want a deferred annuity?
-Are you looking at a variable annuity that invests in the stock market or a fixed annuity that has a fixed interest rate?
+Are you looking at a variable annuity that invests in the stock market, or a fixed annuity that has a fixed interest rate?
 There are dozens of riders and options to customize an annuity to meet your retirement income needs.
 A financial planner can help you sort through the decisions.

 All that said, be cautious in buying annuity products because of their complexity.
 Retirees should think of their Social Security benefits as an inflation-indexed annuity that can limit the need for additional annuity products.